boutproject/BOUT-dev/manual/sphinx/user_docs/staggered_grids.rst

           `Field3D::setLocation` to silently set the location to `CELL_CENTRE` if staggered grids are off, regardless of what you pass it.

+.. note:: For advanced users:
+          If you change members of the Coordinates object manually, you should change the CELL_CENTRE Coordinates and only call addCoordinates() for other locations after you call Coordinates::geometry() on the CELL_CENTRE Coordinates.
+Then the Coordinates at staggered locations will be interpolated from the correct, final CELL_CENTRE version.

+          The example uses the global Mesh object 'mesh'.
+If you are using any other Mesh objects, you need to initialize the Coordinates objects in their coords_map members by calling the addCoordinates(CELL_LOC location) method for each location you will use.

+          An exception will be thrown if you call Coordinates::geometry() from any Coordinates object at a staggered location, since these are expected to be consistent with (and calculated from) the CELL_CENTRE Coordinates.
+If you need to change them, you can set the option mesh:allow_geometry_without_recalculate_staggered=true to disable
+          this check; you must then ensure that all the Coordinates objects in Mesh::coords_map are consistent with each other.
+Setting this option also allows changes to be made and geometry() to be called on the CELL_CENTRE Coordinates after other locations have been added to coords_map; in this case you will need to update the other locations explicitly by calling Mesh::addCoordinates(location, true) - the optional second argument causes addCoordinates to overwrite any existing Coordinates object at location and replace it with one calculated from the current CELL_CENTRE Coordinates.

 Arithmetic operations can only be performed between variables with the same